castorini/anserini/docs/elastirini.md

 ## Indexing and Retrieval: Robust04

 Once we have a local instance of Elasticsearch up and running, we can index using Elasticsearch through Elastirini.
-In this example, we reproduce experiments on [Robust04](regressions-disk45.md).
+In this example, we reproduce experiments on Robust04.

 First, let's create the index in Elasticsearch.
-We define the schema and the ranking function (BM25) using [this config](../src/main/resources/elasticsearch/index-config.robust04.json):
+We define the schema and the ranking function (BM25) usingthe config at `src/main/resources/elasticsearch/index-config.robust04.json`:

 ```bash
 cat src/main/resources/elasticsearch/index-config.robust04.json \